Beam Therapeutics Inc. (NASDAQ:BEAM) Expected to Post Quarterly Sales of $4.00 Million

-Equities analysts expect that Beam Therapeutics Inc. (NASDAQ:BEAM) will report $4.00 million in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for Beam Therapeutics’ earnings, with the lowest sales estimate coming in at $500,000.00 and the highest estimate coming in at $7.50 million.
-Beam Therapeutics posted sales of $10,000.00 in the same quarter last year, which suggests a positive year-over-year growth rate of 39,900%.
-The company is expected to announce its next quarterly earnings report on Monday, March 21st.
+Brokerages expect Beam Therapeutics Inc. (NASDAQ:BEAM) to post $4.00 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have made estimates for Beam Therapeutics’ earnings.
+The highest sales estimate is $7.50 million and the lowest is $500,000.00.
+Beam Therapeutics reported sales of $10,000.00 during the same quarter last year, which would suggest a positive year-over-year growth rate of 39,900%.
+The business is scheduled to issue its next quarterly earnings report on Monday, March 21st.

-On average, analysts expect that Beam Therapeutics will report full year sales of $10.46 million for the current fiscal year, with estimates ranging from $800,000.00 to $50.78 million.
-For the next financial year, analysts expect that the company will report sales of $21.67 million, with estimates ranging from $10.00 million to $30.00 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that that provide coverage for Beam Therapeutics.
+According to Zacks, analysts expect that Beam Therapeutics will report full-year sales of $10.46 million for the current financial year, with estimates ranging from $800,000.00 to $50.78 million.
+For the next fiscal year, analysts expect that the business will post sales of $21.67 million, with estimates ranging from $10.00 million to $30.00 million.
+Zacks’ sales calculations are an average based on a survey of research analysts that cover Beam Therapeutics.

 Beam Therapeutics (NASDAQ:BEAM) last announced its quarterly earnings results on Sunday, November 7th.
-The company reported ($0.42) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.72) by $0.30.
-Beam Therapeutics had a negative return on equity of 63.65% and a negative net margin of 51,395.01%.
+The company reported ($0.42) earnings per share for the quarter, beating the consensus estimate of ($0.72) by $0.30.
+Beam Therapeutics had a negative net margin of 51,395.01% and a negative return on equity of 63.65%.

-In other Beam Therapeutics news, CEO John M. Evans sold 27,700 shares of the firm’s stock in a transaction dated Wednesday, October 6th.
-The shares were sold at an average price of $83.80, for a total value of $2,321,260.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO John M. Evans sold 20,000 shares of the firm’s stock in a transaction dated Thursday, August 19th.
+In related news, CEO John M. Evans sold 27,700 shares of the company’s stock in a transaction that occurred on Wednesday, October 6th.
+The shares were sold at an average price of $83.80, for a total transaction of $2,321,260.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO John M. Evans sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
 The stock was sold at an average price of $99.49, for a total transaction of $1,989,800.00.
 The disclosure for this sale can be found here.
-Company insiders own 0.74% of the company’s stock.
+0.74% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of BEAM.
-Renaissance Technologies LLC bought a new position in Beam Therapeutics in the first quarter worth about $3,050,000.
-UBS Asset Management Americas Inc. raised its holdings in shares of Beam Therapeutics by 39.2% during the first quarter.
-UBS Asset Management Americas Inc. now owns 18,151 shares of the company’s stock valued at $1,453,000 after buying an additional 5,113 shares during the last quarter.
-Dimensional Fund Advisors LP bought a new stake in shares of Beam Therapeutics during the first quarter valued at approximately $440,000.
-Lazard Asset Management LLC bought a new stake in shares of Beam Therapeutics during the first quarter valued at approximately $30,000.
-Finally, HRT Financial LP bought a new stake in shares of Beam Therapeutics during the first quarter valued at approximately $658,000.
-67.13% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Koshinski Asset Management Inc. acquired a new stake in shares of Beam Therapeutics in the third quarter valued at approximately $26,000.
+Lazard Asset Management LLC acquired a new stake in shares of Beam Therapeutics in the first quarter valued at approximately $30,000.
+Benjamin F. Edwards & Company Inc. acquired a new stake in shares of Beam Therapeutics in the third quarter valued at approximately $30,000.
+Arkadios Wealth Advisors acquired a new stake in shares of Beam Therapeutics in the second quarter valued at approximately $31,000.
+Finally, Laurel Wealth Advisors LLC boosted its holdings in shares of Beam Therapeutics by 100.0% in the second quarter.
+Laurel Wealth Advisors LLC now owns 300 shares of the company’s stock valued at $39,000 after acquiring an additional 150 shares during the period.
+67.13% of the stock is owned by hedge funds and other institutional investors.

 Beam Therapeutics Inc, a biotechnology company, develops precision genetic medicines for patients suffering from serious diseases in the United States.
 The company is developing BEAM-101 for the treatment of sickle cell disease and beta thalassemia; BEAM-102 for the treatment of sickle cell disease; and BEAM-201, an allogeneic chimeric antigen receptor T cell for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia.